RULES AND REGULATIONS

 6.4.1 Approval and Registration of Golf Carts

-18.104.22.168 Unit Owners may register only one golf cart each per Unit Owner, regardless of the number of individuals in the owner’s immediate family or the number of slips he/she owns or occupies.
+18.104.22.168 Unit Owners must submit a request for use of a golf cart to the Board of Directors before the golf cart enters the harbor.
+Owners may register only one golf cart each per Unit Owner, regardless of the number of individuals in the owner’s immediate family or the number of slips he/she owns or occupies.

-22.214.171.124 Golf carts must be registered with liability insurance and Unit Owners must provide a Certificate of Insurance before the golf cart enters the marina.
+22.214.171.124 Golf carts must be registered with liability insurance and Unit Owners must provide a Certificate of Insurance before the golf cart enters the harbor.

 188.8.131.52 Golf cart registrations are non-transferable.
 If a golf cart is sold to another owner, the new owner must re-register the cart with the BoD.